-The key dates and deadlines for the 2024 competition are as follows:
+The key dates and deadlines for the 2025 competition are as follows:

-- 8 August 2023 Team registration opens - 8 August 2023 V1.0 Rules and Requirements released - 1 September 2023 Critical Design Review guidelines released - 9 October 2023 Team registration closes - 6 November 2023 Critical Design Review due - 13 November 2023 System Acceptance Review guidelines released - 24 January 2024 Distributed Field Test - 12 February 2024 System Acceptance Review due - 18 March 2024 Cost Report due - 21 March 2024 Australian Rover Challenge competition starts - 24 March 2024 Australian Rover Challenge competition ends
+- 14 August 2024 Team registration opens.
+Rules and Requirements, and Critical Design Review (CDR) guidelines released - 11 September 2024 Team registrations close - 30 October 2024 CDR due, System Acceptance Review (SAR) and Cost Report Guidelines guidelines released - 5 February 2025 Distributed Field Test (DFT) - 12 February 2025 SAR and Video due - 12 March 2025 Cost Report due - 27 March 2025 Australian Rover Challenge competition starts - 30 March 2025 Australian Rover Challenge competition ends

-Dates may be adjusted at the organising team's discretion.
+Dates may be adjusted at the discretion of the judges.
 In this case, an announcement will be made to all registered teams in advance, and a new version of this document with updated dates will be published.